 There are two ways to participate in recruitment to join a sorority.
-Most are familiar with primary recruitment as the most common way to join a sorority.
-The other way to be extended a bid from a sorority called continuous open bidding (COB).
+You may already be familiar with primary recruitment as the most common way to join a sorority.
+The other way to be extended a bid from a sorority is through a process called continuous open bidding (COB).

 COB provides women an additional opportunity to explore the possibility of joining a sorority.

-Continuous open bidding looks very different from primary recruitment.
+COB looks very different from primary recruitment.
 It is more informal and, unlike primary recruitment, you do not need to attend events for all sororities.
-You are welcome to attend events for various sororities, though not all events take place during the same time frames, so it becomes a little more complicated to do so.
+You are welcome to attend events for various sororities, though not all events take place during the same time frames, so it can be more complicated to do so.

-When a sorority participates in COB they host a number of different informal and intimate events to get to know potential members better.
+When a sorority participates in COB, it hosts a number of different informal and intimate events to get to know potential members better.
 As a potential member, you get to meet a variety of women from the chapter in a relaxed setting, ask your questions and learn more about the organization and its members.
-Attending as many events for a sorority as you can is the best way to learn if you would like to be a member of that sorority.
+Attending as many events as you can is still the best way to learn if you would like to be a member of that sorority.

 These informal events will look different for each organization.
-Some organizations might host a game night, roller skating, bowling, potluck or other various types of events.
-These events are designed to be less structured than formal recruitment, which can allow you to speak with more chapter members.
-These informal events also allow you a unique insight into what being a member of that organization is like.
-That is because many of these informal recruitment events are very similar to sisterhood events the sorority might host.
+Sorority chapters might host a game night, roller skating, bowling, potluck or similar types of events.
+COB events are designed to be less structured than primary recruitment, which can allow you to speak with more chapter members.
+These events may provide some insight into what being a member of that organization is like.
+That is because many of these COB events are very similar to sisterhood events the chapter might host.

-COB is held after the primary recruitment period, which looks different on each campus so be sure to check when it is held on your campus.
+COB is held after the primary recruitment period, which looks different on each campus so be sure to check the schedule for your college/university.
 Not every sorority on campus may participate in COB.
-Only those that still have spaces to fill in their organization will keep recruiting.
-When a sorority is participating in COB, they will publicize this information on social media and on campus.
+Only those that still have spaces to fill in their chapter will keep recruiting.
+When a sorority is participating in COB, it will publicize this information on social media and around campus.

-Once you’ve figured out who is participating in COB and you’ve gone to multiple events, how do you know if you have received a bid?
+Once you’ve figured out which chapters are participating in COB and you’ve attended multiple events, how do you know if you have received a bid?
 Just like primary recruitment, not all women who participate in COB will be extended a bid.
-If you will not receive a bid, the sorority would contact you and let you know.
-This allows you to participate in recruitment events for other organizations or wait until the primary recruitment period.
+If a chapter will not be extending a bid to you, a member should contact you and let you know.
+This allows you to participate in COB events for other sororities or wait until the next primary recruitment period.

-In primary recruitment, the College Panhellenic gives you your bid that a sorority is extending to you.
+At the end of primary recruitment, the College Panhellenic distributes the bid that a sorority is extending to you.
 During COB, the sorority will contact you directly to extend you a bid.
-Each organization does it differently, but it always an exciting event.
+Each organization handles bid distribution it differently, but it always an exciting event.
 Many will still host a Bid Day to welcome their new members home and celebrate their new membership.
-Once you have received a bid, it is time to celebrate the lifelong membership benefits of sorority that are being extended to you!
+Once you have received a bid, it is time to celebrate the lifelong membership benefits of sorority that are being shared with you!